Extended Producer Responsibility (EPR) for textiles

 3) Budget: Understand what your fees will be to allow accurate budgeting

-4) Register: Join a scheme to handle your obligations.
+4) Register: Join a scheme to handle your obligations against regulations.

 5) Report: Track and declare what you sell.